-If you want to understand Theresa May's performance last Friday 6 July at Chequers, the UK prime minister's country residence, I suggest you watch an old western film.
-Big Deal at Dodge City, from 1966, is built around an annual poker game for the country's marquee players.
+If you want to understand Theresa May’s performance last Friday 6 July at Chequers, the UK prime minister’s country residence, I suggest you watch an old western film.
+Big Deal at Dodge City, from 1966, is built around an annual poker game played at Dodge City for the country’s marquee players.

 Jason Robards plays the local grandee.
 In walks Henry Fonda, a poor sick man who can’t kick his addiction to gambling, and his straight-laced wife played by Joanne Woodward.
 Halfway through the poker game, Fonda is unable to go on.
 But he can’t cash out.
 His wife takes over to the utter contempt of the men, especially Robards.
 But then she trounces them, winning her hand outright.
 Robards realises they have been tricked; Woodward was always the better poker player and Fonda’s sickness was a ruse.

+We do not yet know how May’s game will end.
 Two of the eurosceptic ministers around the table at Chequers, David Davis and Boris Johnson, have left the game, handing in their resignations on Monday.
 The former secretary of state for exiting the European Union and former foreign secretary, both weakened in recent months, are expendable.
-The resignations were too few and too late.
-If they had come on Friday, before May could declare she had the support of her entire cabinet, that would have caused a sensation.
-But just as they had no policy, the Brexiteers had no courage and no cohesion.
-May now seems unlikely to face a leadership challenge.

-Then, at Chequers, she sprung her aces, calling the Brexiteers' bluff.
-She played her 'soft Brexit' card and asked what they had.
+Then, at Chequers, she sprung her aces, calling the Brexiteers’ bluff.
+She played her ‘soft Brexit’ card and asked what they had.
 As she had guessed, they had no winning hand to play.
 Like a good host, she fed and watered them well, and then sent them home defeated.
-There will be more tantrums, resignations and outbursts, including from Jacob Rees-Mogg, the Brexit-trumpeting Conservative backbencher.
+May played her hand masterfully.
+There will more tantrums, resignations and outbursts, including from Jacob Rees-Mogg, the Brexit-trumpeting Conservative backbencher.

-The big poker game is still to come with Michel Barnier, the European Commission's chief negotiator.
+The big poker game is still to come with Michel Barnier, the European Commission’s chief negotiator.
 Davis, who infamously held only four hours of talks with Barnier this year, has been replaced by Dominic Raab, a eurosceptic parliamentarian with experience in the justice and housing ministries.
-Davis was an utter failure.
-Raab cannot be worse, especially now he is onside.
-He will need to be a tough negotiator.
-But the story of a weak prime minister can be laid to rest.
-May won the Big Deal at Chequers.
+He will need to be a tough negotiator when representing May in Brussels and elsewhere.
+But the story of a weak prime minister can be laid to rest – May won the big deal at Chequers.

 Lord (Meghnad) Desai is Emeritus Professor of Economics at the London School of Economics and Political Science, and Chair of the OMFIF Advisers Council.